yoctonit/comp4300/assignment2/README.txt

 Configuration File:

 The configuration file will have one line each specifying the window size, font format, player, bullet specification, and enemy specifications.
-Lines will be given in that order, woth the following syntax:
+Lines will be given in that order, with the following syntax:

 Window W H FL FS
 - This line declares that the SFML Window must be constructed with width W and height H, each of which will be integers.
-FL is the frame limit that the window should be set to, and FS will be an integer which specifies whether to display the applicatiop in full-screen mode (1) or not (0).
+FL is the frame limit that the window should be set to, and FS will be an integer which specifies whether to display the application in full-screen mode (1) or not (0).

 Font F S R G B
-- This lines defines the font which is to be used to draw text for this program.
+- This line defines the font which is to be used to draw text for this program.
 The format of the line is as follows:
 Font File   F       std::string (it will have no spaces) Font Size   S       integers
 RGB color   (R,G,B) int, int, int